 - My Account

 On this date in 1926, Mervyn M. Dymally, a Black educator and politician, was born.

-Born in Cedros, Trinidad, in the British West Indies, Dymally attended Cedros Government School on Trinidad and St. Benedict and Naparima secondary schools in San Fernando, Trinidad.
+Born in Cedros, Trinidad, in the British West Indies, Dymally attended Cedros Government School in Trinidad and St. Benedict and Naparima secondary schools in San Fernando, Trinidad.
 In 1946 he arrived in the United States to study at Lincoln University in Jefferson City, MO.
 He earned a B.A. degree in education from California State University, Los Angeles (UCLA), in 1954.
 In 1956, he began a career as a teacher of exceptional children in Los Angeles.

 Dymally defeated Representative Charles H. Wilson and three other candidates in the June 1980 primary in California's 31st Congressional District and was decisively elected in November.
 He served on the House Foreign Affairs Committee, chairing its Subcommittee on International Operations.

-He has also called for increased funding for the education of minority students and senior citizens and for expanded opportunities for minority-owned and operated energy firms to develop oil and gas resources on federal land.
-Rep. Dymally retired from the Congress in 1992, he died on October 7, 2012, at Mervyn M Dymally Senior High School at 88th street and San Pedro in South Central Los Angeles, part of the Los Angeles Unified School District is named in his honor.
+He has also called for increased funding for the education of minority students and senior citizens and expanded opportunities for minority-owned and operated energy firms to develop oil and gas resources on federal land.
+Rep. Dymally retired from Congress in 1992; he died on October 7, 2012, at Mervyn M Dymally Senior High School at 88th street and San Pedro in South Central Los Angeles, part of the Los Angeles Unified School District is named in his honor.

 Black Americans In Congress 1870-1989.